cps-med/med-insight/med-ml/FEATURE_ENGINEERING_GUIDE.md

 - Which drug pairs are most common in high-risk patients?
 - What's the distribution of DDI severity across the population?
 - Which patients need immediate medication review?
+- Are elderly patients at higher DDI risk than younger patients?
+- Do DDI patterns differ by age group or gender?
 - Are there geographic or temporal patterns?

 ### Future Use: Predictive Modeling